AI Agent Index

 Limitations

-• No commercial support or SLA on the free open-source tier — community support depends on GitHub Issues responsiveness, with no contracted SLAs available unless customers move to the Enterprise tier with custom pricing
+• No commercial support or SLA on the open-source tier: community support relies on GitHub Issues and Discord, with no contracted response times unless organizations move to Enterprise at custom pricing.
+Teams with incident response requirements must engage Enterprise sales.

-• BYOK API costs require active management — users must monitor LLM API spending, configure billing limits, and handle rate limit errors themselves, more operational overhead than fixed-subscription tools that bundle API costs
+• BYOK API cost management creates operational overhead: developers must monitor LLM API spending across providers, configure billing limits, and handle rate limit errors themselves.
+This is more friction than fixed-subscription tools like Cursor ($20/month) or GitHub Copilot ($10/month) that bundle inference costs into a flat monthly fee.

 Kilo Code